zeuben/php5-fpm-nginx/README.md

 - Start by installing on a directory of your choice:

 ```
-* mkdir silex-app
+- mkdir silex-app
-* composer require silex/silex:~1.2
+- composer require silex/silex:~1.2
 ```

-- With the editor of your choice the infamous hello world route to your index.php file
+- With the editor of your choice, add the infamous hello world route to your index.php file

 ```
-* vim index.php
-* <?php
+<?php
 require_once __DIR__.'/../vendor/autoload.php';

 $app = new Silex\Application();